CloveLib/FancyVerteiler/README.md

 Inputs:
 - `config_path` (required): Path to the JSON configuration file for FancyVerteiler.
+- `fancyspaces_api_key` is only required if you want to publish to FancySpaces.
 - `modrinth_api_key` is only required if you want to publish to Modrinth.
 - `modtale_api_key` is only required if you want to publish to Modtale.
 - `discord_webhook_url` is only required if you want to send notifications to Discord.